Karmpatel960/django-temp/mysite/EC2_DEPLOYMENT.md

 ### Quick Setup

-For a quick setup, you can use the provided setup script which now supports both Amazon Linux and Ubuntu:
+For a quick setup, you can use the provided setup script which supports Amazon Linux 2023, Amazon Linux 2, Ubuntu 24.04, and Ubuntu 20.04:

 ```bash
 # Clone the repository